sanger-pathogens/Unicycler/README.md

 Assembly graphs come in many different varieties, but we are particularly interested in the kind produced by SPAdes, because that is what Unicycler uses.

 SPAdes graphs are made by performing a De Bruijn graph assembly with a range of different k-mer sizes, from small to large (see the [SPAdes paper](http://online.liebertpub.com/doi/abs/10.1089/cmb.2012.0021)).
 Each assembly builds on the previous one, which allows SPAdes to get the advantages of both small k-mer assemblies (a more connected graph) and large k-mer assemblies (ability to resolve repeats).
-As a consequence of how SPAdes combines k-mers, two contigs in a SPAdes graph that connect will overlap by their k-mer size (more info on the [Bandage wiki page](https://github.com/rrwick/Bandage/wiki/Assembler-differences)).
+Two contigs in a SPAdes graph that connect will overlap by their k-mer size (more info on the [Bandage wiki page](https://github.com/rrwick/Bandage/wiki/Assembler-differences)).

 After producing the graph, SPAdes can perform further repeat resolution by using paired-end information.
 Since two reads in a pair are close to each other in the original DNA, SPAdes can use this to trace paths in the graph to form larger contigs (see [their paper on ExSPAnder](http://bioinformatics.oxfordjournals.org/content/30/12/i293.short)).
 However, the SPAdes contigs with repeat resolution do not come in graph form – they are only available in a FASTA file.

-# How it works

-Unicycler uses SPAdes to get an assembly graph made from Illumina reads.
-Since Illumina reads are accurate, this graph has very few mistakes.
-But since Illumina reads are short, it will also contain unresolved repeats.
-Unicycler then uses the SPAdes repeat resolution and long-read alignments to build 'bridges' between non-repeat contigs, simplifying the graph into fewer, longer contigs.

-Essentially, Unicycler is a scaffolder which uses long reads to properly arrange Illumina contigs.
-But unlike a naive scaffolding tool which operates on assembled _contigs_, Unicycler works on an assembly _graph_.
-This gives it much more information to complete assemblies and a lower risk of mistakes.
+# Method: Illumina-only assembly

+When assembling just Illumina reads, Unicycler functions mainly as a SPAdes optimiser.
+It offers a few benefits over using SPAdes alone:
+* Tries a wide range of k-mer sizes and automatically selects the best.
+* Filters out low-depth parts of the assembly to remove contamination.
+* Applies SPAdes repeat resolution to the graph (as opposed to disconnected contigs in a FASTA file).
+* Rejects low-confidence repeat resolution to reduce the rate of misassembly.
+* Trims off graph overlaps so sequences aren't repeated where contigs join.

-Here is the hybrid assembly process in a bit more detail:
+More information on the Illumina-only assembly process is described in the steps below.

-### 1. Read correction
+### Read correction

 Unicycler uses SPAdes' built-in read correction step before assembling the Illumina reads.
 This can be disabled with `--no_correct` if your Illumina reads are very high quality or you've already performed read QC.

-### 2. SPAdes assembly
+### SPAdes assembly

 <img align="right" src="misc/k-mer_plot.png" width="156" height="179">